TimothySilalahi/Portfolio/index.md

 To open this repository, either click the link on the Title 'Open CV' or you can click [here](https://github.com/TimothySilalahi/open-cv).

 ### [Visualization With Tableau](https://public.tableau.com/app/profile/timothy.silalahi)
+Make visualizations and dashboards on Declining Game Sales and UK Demographics.

+Do visit my Tableau Public Page by either clicking the link on the Title 'Visualization With Tableau' or you can click [here](https://public.tableau.com/app/profile/timothy.silalahi).
 ![](/images/Tableau.png)

 ### [Blockchain](https://github.com/TimothySilalahi/simple-blockchain)